 Students are placed on academic warning the first time their cumulative institutional GPA falls below the required 2.00.
 If they later meet the required 2.00 cumulative institutional GPA, they are removed from academic warning.
-Students who are on academic warning and fail to earn at least a 2.00 GPA during the next semester or have a 2.00 cumulative institutional GPA are suspended for one semester, excluding the Summer Session.
+Students who are on academic warning and fail to earn at least a 2.00 GPA during the next semester or have a 2.00 cumulative institutional GPA are suspended for one academic (Fall or Spring) semester.
+Summer does not count for the one term suspension.
 However, students on academic warning or continued academic warning who do not meet the required 2.00 cumulative institutional GPA are allowed to continue in college as long as they have a 2.00 GPA for each succeeding semester.
 Students on academic warning should not carry more than 16 credits in the warning period.
 All students on academic warning should meet with their academic advisors to review their respective course schedules.